bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 : Johann Listing wrote one of the earliest texts on Topology.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Russell_Scott/">John Scott Russell</a>
+: A Scottish engineer and naval architect best known for his identification of a solitary wave: a precursor of today's solitons.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Kelland/">Philip Kelland</a>
-: Philip Kelland became professor of mathematics at Edinburgh and worked on heat, light and water waves.
+: Became professor of mathematics at Edinburgh and worked on heat, light and water waves.

 ### 1809
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Peirce_Benjamin/">Benjamin Peirce</a>